rokka-io/rokka-site/source/_references/stacks.md

 We never do any of those optimizations to your source images, they stay as they were uploaded.

-If you want to disable those optimizations, set `optimizations.disable_all` to `true` as a stack options.
+If you want to disable those optimizations, set `optim.disable_all` to `true` as a stack options.
 More refined options are in the backlog, tell us, if you definitely need one.

 ## Retrieve a stack